GrahamArden/notes/personal/tiny_toolkit.md

 I have started making up my own [tiny toolkit](https://tinytoolk.it/) as I think it's really useful to be able to repair things 'in the field', including literally 'in a field' when we are camping.

-I have used a [large Lihit pencil case](https://cultpens.com/products/lihit-lab-triple-pen-caseStuff) from Cult Pens.
-Current contents are as follows:
+I have used a large [Lihit pencil case](https://cultpens.com/products/lihit-lab-triple-pen-case) in a rather fetching maroon camo from Cult Pens.
+The current contents are as follows:

 ## Things that screw
 - A nice [ratchet screwdriver](https://tinytoolk.it/tools/wera-838-ra-s/)